Observational daily and regional photovoltaic solar energy production for the Netherlands: Results

 \subsubsection{Comparison between 2016 and 2017}

-The higher specific annual yield for 2016 seems to be consistent with the higher than (30 year) average of irradiance observed (as measured at the central weather station De Bilt): 1039 $kWh/m^2$ compared to 989 and 1003 $kWh/m^2$ recorded in 2012 and 2013 (which were average years) \citep{knmi2016_jow, knmi2012_jow, knmi2013_jow}.
-For 2017 this seems to not be the case, given a higher than average irradiance was observed at De Bilt: 1020 $kWh/m^2$ \citep{knmi2017_jow}.
-We can only hypothesise as to why this discrepancy has occurred.
-Again, we could make the remark of the sample being different in representativity compared to the 2012 and 2013 samples.
-Another possible explanation is that observed irradiance at De Bilt is not representative of irradiance throughout the country.
-This seems unlikely given the fact that De Bilt is chosen exactly because the weather measurements recorded there are a nice average of the country.\\

-Figure \ref{PVirr_2016_2017} shows the ratio of specific solar yield versus the irradiance measured at De Bilt for 2016 (blue) and 2017 (green), using scenario 1.
-From this plot, we can clearly see that in May and June 2017 the conversion of irradiance to solar energy seems to have been less efficient, when comparing to 2016.
-These are of course amongst the best months for solar energy in the Netherlands.
+Our measurement of $Y_{s,2016}$ seems to be consistent with the -- higher than 30 year average -- measurement of $H_{2016}=1039kWh/m^{2}$, as recorded by the KNMI's central weather station: De Bilt (please see Section 2.1 for more information) \citep{knmi2016_jow, knmi2012_jow, knmi2013_jow}.
+This cannot be said for $Y_{s,2017}$, which, despite a higher than average irradiance (1020 $kWh/m^{2}$) \citep{knmi2017_jow}, remains rather average when comparing to SN's $Y_{s}=875~kWh/kWp$.
+Figure \ref{PVirr_2016_2017} shows the monthly performance ratio $PR_{m}=Y_{s,m}/H_{m}$, using $H_{m}$ as was measured at De Bilt, for 2016 (blue) and 2017 (green), according to scenario 1 (see e.g. \citet{reich2012} for more information regarding the performance ratio).
+In this figure, it is striking that $PR_{may}$ and $PR_{jun}$ are lower in 2017 than 2016, suggesting the conversion of $H$ to $Y$ seems to have been less efficient.
 We note that June 2017, in particular, was an abnormally warm month with eight Summer days ($T_{max}>\ang{25}C$) and two tropical days ($T_{max}>\ang{30}C$).
 From the weather records, it appears that June 2017 was the warmest June month on record \cite{knmi2017june}.
-June 2016 had five Summer days, consistent with the average number expected in June.
-The average temperature in June 2016 was around 1 degree warmer than a normal June month \citep{knmi2016june}.
-We therefore hypothesise that a possible temperature effect was responsible for the decrease in solar energy.
+June 2016 contained five Summer days, consistent with the average number expected in June.
+From the literature it is known that panel efficiency drops with about 0.4\% per $^\circ$C. For a sunny day with high ambient temperature a panel on a roof can reach \ang{80}C, thus leading to a relative reduction of 25\% in efficiency (see e.g. Figure 5 in \citet{drews2007}).
+We therefore hypothesise that a possible temperature effect was responsible for the decrease in $Y_{2017}$.